stijuh/stijuh/README.md

 <h1 align=center> 'Sup, I'm Stije. </h1>
-<h3 align=center> I'm a fourth year student at the University of Applied Sciences Hogeschool Utrecht, the Netherlands. </h3>
+<h3 align=center> I'm a recently graduated software developer at the University of Applied Sciences Hogeschool Utrecht, the Netherlands. </h3>

 <p align=center> I'm always working on something code related.
 Be it a website, mobile/desktop app, REST API, game or a combination of that, whatever idea comes to mind. </p>
 <p align=center>See my pinned repositories for a couple examples!</p>